 Good morning, GCers.
-Some friends of ours at the University of Illinois at Urbana-Champaign and Queens University in Kingston, Ontario are conducting research on group fraud, and we’re hoping you can do them a solid and help them with their project.
-While I’m sure they wouldn’t pass up an opportunity to hear about a juicy […]
+Some friends of ours at the University of Illinois at Urbana-Champaign and Queen’s University in Kingston, Ontario are conducting research on group fraud and other highly unethical acts, and we’re hoping you can do them a solid and help them with their project.
+While I’m sure they wouldn’t pass up an opportunity […]

 Since the dawn of time, or at least since the dawn of the green eyeshade, corporations have looked to fill the C-suite with financially literate hires.
 And who, I ask, is more financially literate than a former accounting professional?
 Well, other than whoever is in charge of laundering drug money for the Sinaloa cartel, probably […]

 On this, the most sacred of #AuditorProud days, we thought we’d tackle the recent CFA Institute report [PDF] that shows women are woefully underrepresented as lead engagement partners.
 This data is available thanks to AuditorSearch and a hard-fought battle over the years to require partner naming on audit reports.
 Thankfully, that tattooing the client’s name […]